marisa-lagoa/Healthcare-Data-Quality-Assessment-Project/README.md

 A doctor may treat multiple admissions, while each admission is assigned to one doctor.
 An admission may include zero or multiple treatments, but each treatment belongs to exactly one admission.

+This model highlights how each table should ideally relate to one another, explaining why duplication and fragmentation were observed in the original dataset due to the absence of primary keys.

 # Executive Summary